omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 ### Recommended actions

-**Disable Drupal core's Automated Cron on all Aegir-managed sites.** Automated Cron fires on page load with no awareness of server load.
-Aegir's wget-based cron scheduling staggers runs across sites to prevent simultaneous bursts and is the only recommended cron method on BOA.
+**Disable Drupal core's Automated Cron on all Ægir-managed sites.** Automated Cron fires on page load with no awareness of server load. Ægir's wget-based cron scheduling staggers runs across sites to prevent simultaneous bursts and is the only recommended cron method on BOA.

-**If drush-based cron is confirmed as the trigger:** switch all affected sites to Aegir's wget-based cron.
+**If drush-based cron is confirmed as the trigger:** switch all affected sites to Ægir's wget-based cron.
 With web-based cron, cache writes to Valkey happen from within FPM context with a fully rebuilt cache, eliminating the conditions that produce a poisoned entry.